 Fibromyalgia and Gut Health have a lot to do with each other — and here’s why.
 Fibromyalgia is classified as an autoimmune disorder or disease.
 Autoimmune refers to your immune system’s overreaction to something it considers harmful that isn’t.
 For example, Hashimotos is a condition where one’s immune system attacks the thyroid gland, causing damage to the thyroid gland over time.
-Arthritis is another where the immune system attacks the joints.
+Rheumatoid Arthritis is another where the immune system attacks the joints.

 As well, recent research has found a strong link between Fibromyalgia and certain viruses.
 This also links to the immune system in that most of these are viruses that one’s body should be keeping dormant, but the weakened immune system is not able to.
 Epstein Barr Virus is a common one, but there are numerous others.
 A majority of people have been exposed to these virus at some time and they remain in your body the rest of your life.
 A strong immune system should keep them dormant.
 The extreme fatigue and achiness you experience with Fibromyalgia can be as a result of the virus becoming active.

 If you would like to read more about viruses being an underlying cause of Fibromyalgia, here are some links to a few articles about it: